wp-plugins/knews/readme.txt

 == Upgrade Notice ==

+= 1.3.2 =

+* Added HTML edition for the HTML coders inside HTML WYSIWYG Editor
+* Easy SMTP default configuration for 1&1 and GoDaddy hostings (the most asked & confuse hostings).
+And Gmail and Yahoo external accounts (most used external SMTP).
+* Solved a bug in the Test SMTP config for IsSendmail() configuration: always failed with right config (thanks to Manuel López Riego)
+* Solved PHP Warning in automated_jobs.php for qTranslate users (thanks to Andrija Kokanovic)
+* Solved PHP notice in newsletter creation: notice undefined variable anytemplate (thanks to Hasan Yousef)

 = 1.3.1 =

 * Cleaner in the WYSIWYG Editor for the font size bug (appears only in some mail clients, most times in some letters inside the link) now solved.